Signs That Your Car Needs A Mechanic

 Your car's timing belts are extremely important to examine during the course of preventative maintenance.
 There are a number of events that need to take place for one full revolution of your car's engine.
 These belts ensure that they all line up with each other, and occur at exactly the right moment.
 Should the belts become damaged or break, the events can fall out of sync and happen at the wrong time, which can be seriously detrimental to the health of your engine and your car overall.
 Autowise Automotive ensures that all your car's belts are healthy, and that all of those events keep happening at exactly the right time.

-If you want Autowise Automotive to make sure that your vehicle is well-equipped to continue transporting you safely for years to come, call us at 510-284-0074, or visit us in Union City, CA so we can schedule a time to take a look at it!
+If you want Autowise Automotive to make sure that your vehicle is well-equipped to continue transporting you safely for years to come, call us at 510-284-0074, or visit us in Hayward, CA so we can schedule a time to take a look at it!

 Cost Saving Tips